-- bounds (tuple) Give the coordinate range for the radial axis. - shape (tuple) The number of support points for the radial axis - periodic (bool or list) Not used classmethod from\state(state)
+- bounds (tuple) Give the coordinate range for the radial axis. - shape (tuple) The number of support points for the radial axis - periodic (bool or list) Not used state (dict) - The state from which the grid is reconstructed.

 SphericalGridBase representing the region chosen by bounds